-Many people with poor vision retain some sight and are able to recognise changing or contrasting colour to provide them with visual clues when moving around a building.
-It may be sufficient to paint any columns and walls in a contrasting colour and to highlight changes in level by, for example, making the nosing to step and stair treads a contrasting colour (see BS 830014 for further guidance).
+Many people with poor vision retain some sight and are able to recognise changing or contrasting colour to provide them with visual clues when moving around a building.\ 105It may be sufficient to paint any columns and walls in a contrasting colour (see BS 8300) and to highlight changes in level by, for example, making the nosing to step and stair treads a contrasting colour.

-For people with no sight, a well-managed 'buddy system', continuous handrails, a sound localisation system (which helps people to move towards an alert sound) or the installation of more tactile aids may be appropriate.
+For people with no sight, a well-managed 'buddy system', continuous handrails or a sound localisation system (which helps people to move towards an alert sound) or the installation of more tactile aids may be appropriate.